 Transitional Studies students receive the same wrap-around holistic services and resources that other Clark College students do—including access to technology assistance (loaner laptops and free hot spots), career counseling, mental health care, diverse student clubs, and helpful workshops on how to overcome obstacles to learning.

-Transitional Studies Tutoring Center offers:
+Tutoring Services offers:

-- English conversation and pronunciation
+- English conversation and pronunciation practice

 If you are visiting on a student, au pair/exchange, or tourist VISA (F-1, M-1, J-1,